 "Concrete surfaces shall have a uniform, fine-textured finish that is free of protrusions prior to application of the high performance waterproofing membrane system.
-All honeycombed areas and surface cavities in new and existing concrete shall be cleaned and filled with approved patching materials.
-All surfaces to be membraned shall be clean and free of laitance, oil and foreign materials.
+All honeycombed areas and surface cavities in new and existing concrete

 Immediately prior to application of the primer, the surface shall be cleaned by brooms and compressed air.
 The concrete surface shall be inspected and approved by the Resident prior to priming.